-- A. Initiate Suicide Precautions - 1.
-Nursing must complete the Safe Environment Checklist prior to placing patient in room.
-The checklist should be reviewed at the following times: - a.
-At the beginning of each shift. - b.
-If staffing changes prior to the end of shift. - c.
-If patient transfers to another area. - 2.
-Personal belongings are removed and patient placed in paper scrubs. - 3.
-Notify provider and obtain order for Suicide Precautions. - 4.
-Constant direct observation will be implemented in the ED and Inpatient Units by one-to-one observation by PSM. - 5.
+- A. Initiate Suicide Precautions

+- 1. Nursing must complete the Safe Environment Checklist prior to placing patient in room.
+The checklist should be completed at the following times:

+- a.
+At the beginning of each shift.

+- b.
+If staffing changes prior to the end of shift.

+- c.
+If patient transfers to another area.

+- 2. Personal belongings are removed and patient placed in paper scrubs. - 3.
+Constant direct observation will be implemented in the ED and Inpatient Units by one-to-one observation by PSM. - 4.
+Notify provider and obtain order for Suicide Precautions. - 5.
 Exceptions to the one-to-one staffing may occur based on patient's level of consciousness.
 Document if precautions are modified by the physician. - 6.
 Notify the Nursing Supervisor/DON for assistance in obtaining a PSM.
 Patient should not be left alone once precautions are initiated. - 7.
+Patients on suicide precautions will be transferred to a psychiatric facility for completion of a suicide risk assessment unless otherwise evaluated by a provider or qualified mental health professional. - 8.
+Suicide Precautions can only be discontinued by the provider or qualified mental health professional. - 9.
+Patient and/or family should be given letter explaining the suicide safety measures (ns812).

+B. Documentation
-Suicide Precautions can only be discontinued by the provider or qualified mental health professional. - 8.
-Patient and/or family should be given letter explaining the suicide safety measures (ns812). - B. Documentation - 1.
-For the patient being monitored by PSM, the 1:1 Close Observation Flowsheet will be utilized requiring every 15-minute documentation. - 2.
-If restraints are indicated, the restraint policy guidelines should be followed (Administrative Policy 101.21). - 3.
-Document if personal belongings are sent home with family, which is preferable, or being stored at Nurses Station.

-- 4. Department Specific - a.
-ED: Nurse will continue to document patient status in psychosocial assessment - b.
+- 1. For the patient being monitored by PSM, the 1:1 Close Observation Flowsheet will be utilized requiring every 15 minute documentation. - 2.
+If restraints are indicated, the restraint policy guidelines should be followed (Admin Policy 101.21). - 3.
+Document if personal belongings are sent home with family, which is preferable, or being stored at Nurses Station. - 4.
+Department Specific - a.
+ED: Nurse will continue to document patient status in psychosocial assessment

+- b.
 Inpatient Units: Document Suicide Precautions and presence of PSM on shift assessment and reassessment.
 Any changes in behavior should be documented to the appropriate Plan of Care. - 5.
 Education provided to patient/family. - C. Precautionary Measures - 1.
 See Patient Safety Monitor Guidelines. (ns811) - 2.
 Provide a safe environment.
 See Safe Environment Checklist. (ns810) - 3.
 Provide constant direct supervision. - 4.
 Stay with patient at all times.
 If tests cannot be performed in patient room, PSM or nurse must accompany patient wherever needed. - 5.
 If patient needs to have a procedure, hand-off should be given and staff made aware of need for constant observation. - 6.
 Staff should ensure patient swallows medications in tablet form. - 7.
 Food should be served on disposable tray with disposable utensils (no knives) and should be checked before and after each meal to prevent any items being left in room. - 8.
 Visitors can be restricted based on the patient's condition and/or to reduce the risk of the patient accessing prohibited items.
 Visitors should be asked to leave personal belongings in vehicle.
-If unable to do so, visitor belongings should be given to the PSM upon entering the room and retrieved upon exiting. - D. Discharge, transfer or leaving against medical advice while on suicide precautions.
-1. Discharge - a.
-A patient may not be discharged while on suicide precautions.
+If unable to do so, visitor belongings should be given to the PSM upon entering the room and retrieved upon exiting. - D. Discharge, transfer or leaving against medical advice while on suicide precautions. - 1.
+Discharge - a.
+A patient may not be discharged while on suicide precautions. - b.
+Suicide precautions can only be discontinued by the provider or qualified mental health professional.

-- b.
-Suicide precautions can only be discontinued by the provider or qualified mental health professional. - 2.
-Transfer - a.
+- 2. Transfer - a.
 May not be transferred by family car. - b.
 Obtain order for transfer to mental health facility and arrange appropriate transportation. - 3.
 Attempting to leave against medical advice - a.
 Call Code Gray and utilize restraints if patient is a threat to self or others. - b.
 Notify provider of patient status.